-As described in the Investment Section of this CAFR, the overall one-year gross rate of return for 2018 on the investment portfolio was -2.11%.
-The Investment Section of this CAFR contains a detailed summary of investment operations during 2018, including performance of different asset classes and diversification progress.
+The overall one-year gross rate of return for 2019 on the investment portfolio was 14.96%.
+The Investment Section of this CAFR contains a detailed summary of investment operations during 2019, including performance of different asset classes and diversification progress.